ga-zelle/APS-what-if/README.md

 of those decisions taken from the original code.

 # Limitation
-Currently there is no solution to run the emulator on phones with Android14.
+There is an intermm release of python for Android-14 and above which seems to allow running the emulator on phones.